NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 # DEVLOG

+## May 24, 2020
+- Added status field to data, and a display for it.
+You can now easily tell if something is PUBLISHED, MODIFIED, or UNMODIFIED

 ## May 23, 2020
 - The archive page now displays images pertaining to the volunteer side by side with the text.
 - Updated run.sh to have better behavior